icybits-lab/icybits-lab/README.md

 </p>

 - 👋 Hi, I’m IcyBits
-- 👀 I’m interested in making web games
+- 👀 I’m interested in making web apps and games
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I can do HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate in the future (I'm not an expert.
-Gotta learn more)
+- 💞️ I’m looking to collaborate in the future
-- 📫 You can still reach me through my personal email: mahirahmansocial503@gmail.com or Discord: IcyBits
-- 😄 Pronouns: he/him
+- ♂️ Male
+- 💔 Single
+- 👀 Will do unpaid internship.
+Just teach me well

 ### Note:
 I am not the owner of the account named "icybits" in GitHub.
 My only account is "icybits-lab".
 We are not connected or related in any way.